Rosemary Oil for Hair Growth: 2021 Guide

 But first, let’s talk about dilution.

 Essential oils, including rosemary, are concentrated substances that need to be diluted before applying to the skin.
 Why?
-Their high concentration levels can cause skin irritation, and even chemical burns.
+Their high concentration levels can cause skin irritation and even chemical burns.

 So, how can you dilute rosemary oil properly?
 With carrier oils!

 Carrier oils are the oils you most commonly think of, such as olive and coconut.
-They act as a delivery system for the essential oils, and they also lessen their concentrations so as to prevent injury.
+They act as a delivery system for the essential oils, and they also lessen their concentrations to prevent injury.

 I recommend 5mL of carrier oil for each drop of essential oil.